AMACB/respire/README.md

   RUSTFLAGS="-C target-cpu=native" cargo run --release --bin "${name%.*}" 5 2>&1 | tee "${name%.*}.out";
 done
 ```
-This will save the outputs into correponding `.out` files
+This will save the outputs into correponding `.out` files.

 ## Citing
 If you use Respire in your work, please cite our paper as follows: